bhonemyintswe/MLSR-Recognition/README.md

 ## Overview

 This project demonstrates a real-time gesture recognition system using deep learning and the Gradio library.
-The system can classify hand gestures captured from a video stream and provide text labels for the recognized gestures.
+The system can classify hand gestures and facial expressions captured from a video stream and provide text labels for the recognized gestures and expressions.
 It utilizes a pre-trained deep learning model to make predictions based on keypoint features extracted from the video frames.

 ## Table of Contents